 Are you trying to figure out why your dishwasher is making a popping or crackling noise?

-Although it’s normal for dishwashers to make noises, some of them may indicate there’s an issue with the appliance.
+However, although it’s normal for dishwashers to make noises, some of the noises may indicate there’s an issue with the appliance.

-If your dishwasher is making a popping or crackling noise, chances are it’s overloaded, there’s something stuck in the pump or in the chopper blade, or you have a loose kick plate.
-Having air on the water pipes, electrical problems or a faulty motor could also explain the issue.
+If your dishwasher is making a popping or crackling noise, it could be overloaded, have something stuck in the pump, or you might have a loose kick plate.
+Having air on the water pipes, electrical problems, or a faulty motor could also explain the issue.

 Using a dishwasher is a great way to save time.
 However, I’m sure you’ll agree with me that its performance issues can be super annoying.

 Don’t worry, though.
-I’ve prepared a list of 7 quick fixes that will help you get rid of your dishwasher’s popping or crackling noises.
+I’ve prepared a list of 7 quick fixes to help you eliminate your dishwasher’s popping or crackling noises.
 These are:

 #1 Load Your Dishwasher Properly